lixoten/tip-time-app-android-kotlin-compose/README.md

 ## Codelab from developer.android
 * Codelab : 3) Intro to state in Compose
 * Codelab : 4) Calculate a custom tip
 * Codelab : 5) Write automated tests
+All 3 Codelabs are "Walk through Codelab"

 ## Solution in github
 * Codelab : 3) Branch state